-A. The Carver Planning Board shall administer, implement and enforce this bylaw.
-Any powers granted to or duties imposed upon the Carver Planning Board may be delegated in writing by Carver Planning Board to its employees or agents.

-B. Waiver.
-The Carver Planning Board may waive strict compliance with any requirement of this by-law or the rules and regulations promulgated hereunder, where:

-(1) such action is allowed by federal, state and local statutes and/or regulations, law.
+- A. The Carver Planning Board shall administer, implement and enforce this by-law.
+Any powers granted to or duties imposed upon the Carver Planning Board may be delegated in writing by Carver Planning Board to its employees or agents. - B. Waiver.
+The Carver Planning Board may waive strict compliance with any requirement of this by-law or the rules and regulations promulgated hereunder, where: - (1) Such action is allowed by federal, state and local statutes and/or regulations; - (2) Is in the public interest; and

+- § 247-6 - (3) Is not inconsistent with the purpose and intent of this by-law. - C. Rules and regulations.
+The Carver Planning Board may adopt, and periodically amend, rules and regulations to effectuate the purposes of this by-law.
 Failure by Planning Board to promulgate such rules and regulations shall not have the effect of suspending or invalidating this by-law.